GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-8.md

 library or feature to stable before phase 2 is completed, because there is more value to having a stable surface than there is to having a surface with zero deprecated methods.

+To avoid getting stuck in the first place, do not evangelize your pre-1.0 library or suggest other teams and projects depend on it.
+Be very clear with any teams and projects you work with that the library is unstable, and should only be adopted if they are prepared to provide feedback and upgrade their own product regularly.
+Consider not pushing a pre-1.0 artifact to the Central repository.
+Once the API is stable and has reached 1.0 is the time to seek customers, not before.